 Shanon Phillips (email@example.com)

 Applications must be received no later than close of business August 24th.

 If the applicant intends to apply for only one of the positions, please specify either the Cordell or Fairview office location in your cover letter.
 Otherwise, applicants will be considered for both positions.

 The Oklahoma Conservation Commission will hire two Soil Health Conservation Planners.
 These positions will be housed in the local conservation district and Natural Resources Conservation Service (NRCS) field office to support delivery of U.S. Department of Agriculture Farm Bill Programs.
 The positions will work with agricultural producers and other land owners, NRCS, conservation district, and other staff to help land managers adopt management changes that protect natural resources including water, soil, wildlife, and air.
 These positions will focus primarily on supporting the voluntary adoption of conservation practices that help restore and protect healthy soils.

 • Work under the direction of the NRCS District Conservationists and other NRCS and Conservation District team members

 • Meet with landowners to promote farm bill programs, discuss natural resource concerns and solutions to concerns

-    • Develop Conservation Plans in cooperation with landowners to include layout of conservation practices and development of a digital record using NRCS Toolkit Software, as well as review of plan and implementation according to agreed upon schedule, incorporating revisions as allowed and needed
+• Design Conservation Plans in cooperation with landowners to include layout of conservation practices and development of a digital record using NRCS Toolkit Software

 • Maintain detailed records of daily activities